ansys/scade-git/doc/source/getting_started/index.rst

 Getting started
 ===============
-To use Ansys SCADE Git extensions, you must have a valid license for Ansys SCADE.
+To use Ansys SCADE Git Extensions, you must have a valid license for Ansys SCADE.

 For information on getting a licensed copy, see the `Ansys SCADE Suite <https://www.ansys.com/products/embedded-software/ansys-scade-suite>`_